Matilda Awards Executive Committee

 PAUL ADAMS brings twenty years experience working in management positions across retail, training and the arts, and has worked in the performing arts and events industry for more than 10 years.
 He is currently the General Manager of the Queensland Shakespeare Ensemble.
 An award winning actor Paul also works as a writer, producer and director for his independent company Small Crown Productions.
 He was a Matilda Awards judge for three years before relinquishing that role to take up a position on the Executive Committee.

 ROSEMARY WALKER worked for La Boite for 22 years as their PR Manager.
 She left in 2007 and started RAW Publicity.
 Since then Rosemary has been publicist for many creative and emerging arts companies and festivals, including Short + Sweet Festival; Strut’n’Fret, Radio 4MBS; Metro Arts; THAT Production Company; La Boite Theatre's Indie Season, Kooemba Jdarra Indigenous Arts; Circa; HeartBeast Theatre Ensemble; Melissa Western to name a few.
 Rosemary also mentors young people in public relations who are wanting a career in the arts.
-She has been working part time for the Aboriginal Centre for the Performing Arts for the past nine years.

 JAMES HARPER writes reviews for The Courier-Mail and The Australian.
 He has been an orchestral musician, theatre company administrator, arts bureaucrat, editor of educational publications, and business journalist, and has held positions in policy development, community services and venue management in local government.